 Eggplant is one the most beloved, and one of the most common ingredients in Turkish cuisine.
 So is ground beef.
 When you put both together in the same recipe, magic happens.
 No cuisine in the world beats Turkish cuisine when it comes to dishes featuring these two ingredients.

-A very popular, homestyle dish featuring eggplant and ground beef is called 'karnıyarık' (karn-UH' YAHR'-ruk).
+A popular, homestyle dish featuring eggplant and ground beef is called 'karnıyarık' (karn-UH' YAHR'-ruk).
 Some form of this flavorful, tender dish is prepared in nearly every household throughout the country.

-First, tender, young eggplant are lightly fried to soften them.
+Tender, young eggplant are lightly fried to soften them.
 A meat filling of browned beef, tomatoes, onions and garlic is used to fill the eggplants before they are baked to perfection.
 If you love eggplant and like to get creative with ground beef, try this Turkish homestyle recipe.

-- 3 pounds / 1.5 kilograms Japanese eggplant, or another oblong eggplant
+- 3 pounds/1.5 kilograms Japanese eggplant, or another oblong eggplant

 - 2 cups vegetable oil for frying